opentensor/bittensor-subnet-template/contrib/STYLE.md

 #### More details

-Use `black` to format your python code before commiting for consistency across such a large pool of contributors.
+Use `black` to format your python code before committing for consistency across such a large pool of contributors.
 Black's code [style](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html#code-style) ensures consistent and opinionated code formatting.
 It automatically formats your Python code according to the Black style guide, enhancing code readability and maintainability.

 Key Features of Black: